tony-tomass/NotWordle/README.md

 the answer but not in the right position, while gray indicates it is not in the answer at all.
 Multiple instances of the same letter in a guess, such as the "o"s in "robot", will be colored green or yellow only if the letter also appears multiple times in the answer; otherwise, excess repeating letters will be colored gray.
-Further instructions can be viewed via the [PDF file] (https://github.com/tony-tomass/NotWordle/blob/main/Assignment%204%20-%20Firebase.pdf).
+Further instructions can be viewed via the [PDF file](https://github.com/tony-tomass/NotWordle/blob/main/Assignment%204%20-%20Firebase.pdf).